kawogi/luanti-rs/luanti-server/world-transmission.md

 A map block provider's job it to listen to a stream of map block priorities and to make sure that the requested map blocks become available eventually.

-There are two sources for map blocks:
+There are three sources for map blocks:

 - local cache
 - loading from storage